BigBitBusInc/kubernetes-automation-toolkit/documentation/README.md

 ![Services](images/Slide14.PNG)**Fig 6: Kubernetes Services**

-Fig 6. shows that unlike pods, service provide stable endpoints.
+Fig 6. shows that unlike pods, services provide stable endpoints.
 There are different types of services in Kubernetes, such as Cluster-IP, Load balancer, Nodeport or external name.
 We encourage readers to spend time with the [official services documentation](https://kubernetes.io/docs/concepts/services-networking/service/) as this is vital to get the application architecture right.

 ### Helm